Don't get Facebooked!

-As we mentioned above Facebook is the prime example of how not having a shareholders agreement damages reputation and relationships.
+As we mentioned above Facebook is the prime example of how not having a shareholder's agreement damages reputation and relationships.
 It is normal that shareholders disagree on some issues.
-When a shareholders agreement is drawn up, it is clear how to settle these disagreements.
-After that you can move on and do what you do best: Grow your Dutch Business!
+When a shareholder's agreement is drawn up, it is clear how to settle these disagreements.
+After that, you can move on and do what you do best: Grow your company in the Netherlands!

 When the company is up and running then it is time to make up a shareholders agreement.

 P.S.
-Did you know you can also involve investors, and offer them a size of the profit, without offering them any voting rights?
+Did you know you can also involve investors, and offer them the size of the profit, without offering them any voting rights?

 YOUR BUSINESS TOOLKIT

 FREE ACCESS TO ALL THE THINGS YOU NEED TO KNOW

 Our experts have combined their knowledge and strengths to create a tool we call the Business Toolkit.

 The Business Toolkit will help you and entrepreneurs from around the globe to truly understand the Dutch market, regulations and laws.
 And will enable you to take a deep-dive into the topics displayed below.